-In the event that adult steelhead return to collection facilities in excess of specific program needs, adult transportation vehicles (equipped with oxygen and fresh flow agitator systems) may be used to transfer fish to a variety of locations to maximize sport fishing opportunities.
+A variety of transportation vehicles and equipment are available at the various facilities.
+Generally, adult transportation at both facilities is unnecessary as hatchery-produced adults are trapped on site.
+However, in the event that adult steelhead return to either facility in excess of specific program needs, adult transportation vehicles (equipped with oxygen and fresh flow agitator systems) may be used to transfer fish to a variety of locations to maximize sport fishing opportunities.